shaunthomas999/kotlin-workshop/src/eFunctions/exercises/_01/FilterEmailAndAgeQuestion.md

  "User 02", "user2@yahoo.nl", 30
  "User 03", "user3@gmail.com", 22

- Use Java 8 filters to filter list based on the condition.
+ Use Java 8 filters to filter list based on the conditions.
 Use Kotlin extension function, infix notation or elvis operator if found relevant to use.